HannahWWD/news-article-nlp/README.md

 npm run start
 ```

-In this step the App should work properly at port 3000.
+**In this step the App should work properly at port 3000.**

+### Test

-- To run Jest tests, use `npm run test` .
+To run Jest tests, use `npm run test` .

+### Development Mode

-- To use development mode, run `npm run build-dev`.
-Website will automatically open in your browser.
+To use development mode, run `npm run build-dev`.
+Website will automatically open in your default browser.
 At the same time, run `npm run start` to open the local server.

 ## App Usage

 - Paste the article into the textarea.

 - Submit the article and you can get the analysis results on the right.
 It might take a few seconds depends on the length of the article.

 ### Notes for Usage